India rejoice at shuttler Sindhu's second Olympic medal | Sports-Games

 India rejoice at shuttler Sindhu's second Olympic medal

-The country rejoiced at badminton ace P V Sindhu winning her second Olympic medal with the sports fraternity hailing her feat and President Ram Nath Kovind lauding her for setting a new yardstick of consistency, dedication and excellence.Sindhu on Sunday became only the second Indian and first woman to win two Olympic medals, securing a bronze after a straight-game win over world no.9 He Bing Jiao of China in the womens singles third-place play-off match in Tokyo.P V Sindhu becomes the first Indian woman to win medals in two Olympic games.
+The country erupted in joy as badminton ace P V Sindhu won her second Olympic medal with the sports fraternity hailing her feat and President Ram Nath Kovind lauding her for setting a new yardstick of consistency, dedication and excellence.Sindhu on Sunday became only the second Indian and first woman to win two Olympic medals, securing a bronze after a straight-game win over world no.9 He Bing Jiao of China in the womens singles third-place play-off match in Tokyo.P V Sindhu becomes the first Indian woman to win medals in two Olympic games.

 - Country: